korzan-og/F1-Racing-Leaderboard-POC/README.md

        const KAFKA_API_KEY = '<YOUR_CONFLUENT_CLOUD_API_KEY>';
        const KAFKA_API_SECRET = '<YOUR_CONFLUENT_CLOUD_API_SECRET>';
       ```
-   * In case you have installed redis as a software, start the redis server by opening a new terminal and run the following.
+   * **In case you have installed redis as a software**, start the redis server by opening a new terminal and run the following.
 If you have installed using "brew install redis", you can skip this step.
      ```bash
       redis-server
      ```